Youth Studies Consortium

 DYCD Scholars Program

 Since 2006 the NYC Department of Youth and Community Development (DYCD) has partnered with CUNY through a variety of initiatives to build the capacity of youth-serving agencies by investing in the higher education of their staff.
 The DYCD Scholars program fosters a community of practice by bringing together and supporting a cohort of CUNY students who are also leaders in the youth field.
-Nine new DYCD Scholars have been selected for spring 2013.
+Nine new DYCD Scholars were selected in spring 2013, six were accepted in fall 2013, and six more will represent CUNY and DYCD for spring 2014.

 Graduate Coursework in Youth Studies